SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 | __Scope__       | Process-level communication.            | CPU-level execution handling.           |
 | __Examples__    | `SIGKILL`, `SIGINT`, `SIGTSTP`.         | Keypress, network packet arrival, page faults. |

-5. Semaphores
+__Semaphores__

 A semaphore is a synchronization mechanism used to manage access to shared resources among multiple processes or threads.
-It differs from signals and interrupts in its function and usage.
+It differs from signals and interrupts in its function and usage.[8]

-Types of Semaphores:
+*Types of semaphores*

 - Binary Semaphore: Acts like a flag with two states—0 (locked) or 1 (unlocked).
 It is used to ensure mutual exclusion for a critical section.
 Example: Controlling access to a shared printer so that only one process can print at a time.

 - Counting Semaphore: Allows multiple threads or processes to access a resource up to a defined limit.
 Example: Limiting the number of threads accessing a database connection pool.

-__Semaphores in action__
+*Semaphores in action*

 Semaphores can manage both:

 - System Buses: Control access to shared resources like memory or I/O devices.
 - Kernel-Level Operations: Ensure orderly execution of processes or threads in multitasking environments.

-Semaphore Operations
+*Semaphore operations*

 - Wait (Down): Decrements the semaphore's value, blocking a process if the value is zero.
 - Signal (Up): Increments the semaphore's value, allowing blocked processes to proceed.